Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 This is not to say that we cannot make improvements to our algorithm.
 After all, our model requires a number of steps from the intake of data to their ultimate classification, which provides several potential failure points.

 We will start with data.
 Algorithms are beautiful, but if you have great data, then a very simple approach will probably give you a great result, and if you have bad data, then no amount of algorithmic wizardry will help you.
-An example of "good data" is the iris flower dataset; the flowers were studied very exactly, with no mistakes, and the features chosen very clearly differentiate the elements in the data set.
+An example of "good data" is the iris flower dataset; the flowers were studied very exactly, with no mistakes, and the features chosen very clearly differentiate the elements in the dataset.
 Although this dataset provides a great motivating example, the pattern in the data is so obvious that it almost seems silly to run a classifier on it.

 In our case, we have very low resolution WBC images, and not many of them.
 We consider the limitations of the data to be a feature of this chapter, not a bug, as they allow us to focus on what is a very common concern in data analysis.
 A natural thing to do now would be to look for a larger, higher resolution dataset with less class imbalance.